-While it is the intention of the Directors to pay dividends to ordinary shareholders twice a year, the ability to do so will depend upon the level of income received from securities and the timing of receipt of such income by the Company.
+While it is the intention of the Directors to pay dividends to ordinary shareholders four times a year, the ability to do so will depend upon the level of income received from securities and the timing of receipt of such income by the Company.
 Accordingly, the amount of the dividends paid to ordinary shareholders may fluctuate.
 Any change in the tax or accounting treatment of dividends or other investment income received by the Company may also affect the level of dividend paid.

-The Directors seek powers to issue and buy back the Company's shares each year, which can be used to help manage the level of discount.
+The Directors seek powers to issue and buy back the Company's shares each year, which can be used to help manage the liquidity and enhance the NAV for existing shareholders.
 The Board also monitors the level of revenue available for distribution at each Board meeting.